photoprism/photoprism-docs/docs/user-guide/users/cli.md

 ## Changing a Password

-Running the following in a terminal changes the password of an existing user without affecting other account settings, e.g. if you cannot remember the currently set password or if there was a problem [configuring the initial admin account](../../getting-started/config-options.md#authentication) (replace `[username]` with the username of the account you want to update):
+Running the following command in a terminal changes the password of an existing user without affecting other account settings, e.g. if you cannot remember the currently set password or if there was a problem [configuring the initial admin account](../../getting-started/config-options.md#authentication) (replace `[username]` with the username of the account you want to update):

 ```
 photoprism passwd [username]